-Wisconsin Youth have emergency procedures in place in the event a situation becomes unsafe for children to remain in regular program space.
+Wisconsin Youth Company has emergency procedures in place in the event that a situation becomes unsafe for children to remain in regular program space.
 Staff are trained on these procedures and plans are practiced regularly.

 Medication Management and Storage

-- There is a physician’s prescription label on the medication packaging with a long-term authorization.
+- There is a physician’s prescription label on the medication packaging with authorization.

 - The medication is part of an emergency care plan authorized by a physician.

-- A signed and dated written authorization by the Parent is on-site.
+- A signed and dated written authorization by the Parent kept on-site.

 Attire and Weather Chart